-- (c) "Bodily harm" means physical pain or injury or any impairment of physical condition. - (d) "Caretaker" means any person eighteen (18) years of age or older who, in the absence of the owner, temporarily harbors, shelters, keeps or is in charge of a dog. - (e) "Dangerous dog" means any of the following: - 1.
-Any dog which, when unprovoked, inflicts bodily harm on a person or domesticated animal on public or private property; or, - 2.
-Any dog which chases or approaches persons or other domesticated animals in a menacing fashion or with an apparent attitude of attack, without provocation, upon the streets, sidewalks or any public grounds or on private property of another without the permission of the owner or person in lawful control of the property; or, - 3.
-Any dog with a known propensity, tendency or disposition to attack, to cause injury to, or otherwise threaten the safety of humans or other domesticated animals; or, - 4.
-Any dog which has been trained to attack human intruders; or, - 5.
-Any dog that has acted in any manner that causes or should cause an owner to know that the dog is a threat to public health and safety. - (f) "Dog" means a domesticated member of canis familiaris or canis lupis familiaris. - (g) "Domesticated animal" means any bird or animal of any species, which usually lives in or about the habitation of humans as a pet or animal companion. - (h) "Owner" means any person owning, harboring, sheltering or keeping a dog. - (i) "Person" means any individual, firm, corporation or other legal entity. - (j) "Public nuisance" means any dog which: - 1.
-Molests passers by or passing vehicles; or, - 2.
-Is at large; or, - 3.
-Damages private or public property; or, - 4.
-Barks, whines or howls in an excessive or continuous fashion; or, - 5.
-Is subject to more than one violation of this section in a twelve-month period. - (k) "Prohibited dangerous dog" means any of the following: - 1.
-Any dog that, while on private or public property, has killed a domesticated animal without provocation; or,
+- i.
+Any dog which, when unprovoked, inflicts bodily harm on a person, domesticated animal on public or private property; or, - ii.
+Any dog which chases or approaches persons or other domesticated animals in a menacing fashion or with an apparent attitude of attack, without provocation, upon the streets, sidewalks or any public grounds or on private property of another without the permission of the owner or person in lawful control of the property; or, - iii.
+Any dog with a known propensity, tendency or disposition to attack, to cause injury to, or otherwise threaten the safety of humans or other domesticated animals; or, - iv.
+Any dog which has been trained to attack human intruders; or, - v.
+Any dog that has acted in any manner that causes or should cause an owner to know that the dog is a threat to public health and safety. - f.
+"Dog" means a domesticated member of canis familiaris or canis lupis familiaris. - g.
+"Domesticated animal" means any bird or animal of any species, which usually lives in or about the habitation of humans as a pet or animal companion. - h.
+"Owner" means any person owning, harboring, sheltering or keeping a dog. - i.
+"Person" means any individual, firm, corporation or other legal entity. - j.
+"Public nuisance" means any dog which: - i.
+Molests passersby or passing vehicles; or, - ii.
+Is at large; or, - iii.
+Damages private or public property; or, - iv.
+Barks, whines or howls in an excessive or continuous fashion; or, - v.
+Is subject to more than one violation of this section in a twelve-month period. - k.
+"Prohibited dangerous dog" means any of the following: - i.
+Any dog that, while on private or public property, has killed a domesticated animal without provocation; or, - ii.
+Any dog that, without provocation, inflicts substantial bodily harm on a person on public or private property; or, - iii.
+Any dog brought from another city, village, town or county that has been declared dangerous or vicious by that jurisdiction; or, - iv.
+Any dog that is subject to being destroyed under Subsection 174.02(3), Wis.
+Stats.; or, - v.
+Any rabid dog; or, - vi.
+Any wild animal hybrid (including but not limited to wolf hybrids); or, - vii.
+Any dog trained, owned or harbored for the purpose of dog fighting. - 1.
+"Substantial bodily harm" means bodily injury that causes a laceration that requires stitches, any fracture of a bone, a concussion, a loss or fracture of a tooth or any temporary or permanent loss of consciousness, sight or hearing. - Enforcement.